juniorsundar/pkms/lgsq/pages/Control Barrier Functions.md

 		- ### Control Lyapunov Function (CLF)
 			- #### Definition and Purpose
 				- CLFs are used to ensure the stability of a system.
 They help in designing a control input that drives the system towards a desired stable state.
-				- A function $V(x)$ is a CLF if it satisfies all the rules as defined by a regular [Lyapunov Function](#lyapunov-function), with regards to its positive definiteness and negative definiteness of its derivative.
+				- A function $V(x)$ is a CLF if it satisfies all the rules as defined by a regular [Lyapunov Function](((660fc61a-3a88-4a53-8ab1-4d8fb959c79e))), with regards to its positive definiteness and negative definiteness of its derivative.
 			- #### Difference between CLF and regular Lyapunov Function
 				- **Regular LF**
 					- Primarily used to analyse stablity of an equilibrium point of a system.
 If such a function decreases over time, it implies that the system's state will converge to the equilibrium, indicating stability.